mari-dot-tj/cos-server/README.md

 echo "CREATE DATABASE [your-database-name]" | mysql -uroot
 ```

-In the [util](../master/util) folder you will find the SQL scripts for setting up the databse.
+In the [util](../master/util) folder you will find the SQL scripts for setting up the database.
 Remember to edit anything to your specific needs.
-The SQL functions and procedures needs to be run as well for the server to work as intended.
+The SQL functions and procedures in the [functions.sql](../master/util/functions.sql) needs to be run as well for the server to work as intended.

-From the top-level repository folder:
+_From the top-level repository folder:_
 ```sh
 $ npm install
 $ npm start